eugeneware/bytewise-hex/README.md

 This is extracted from [bytewise](https://github.com/deanlandolt/bytewise/blob/master/hex.js).

-This will be unnecessary when bytwise adds support for the hex codec directly with `require('bytewise/hex')`.
+NB: This will be unnecessary when bytwise adds support for the hex codec directly with `require('bytewise/hex')`.

 [![build status](https://secure.travis-ci.org/eugeneware/bytewise-hex.png)](http://travis-ci.org/eugeneware/bytewise-hex)